 When children join Abbots Green Primary School they will become a member of a 'Team'.
-The four teams are red, yellow, green and blue.
+The four teams are Hambling, Campbell, Newson and Peel (based on local heroes)

 Within the teams, children will take part in a range of team based activities that will accumulate points throughout the year.
-These include an event each term such as Sports Day
+These include an event each term such as Sports Day.